tytydraco/yessleep/out/Bonesaw_Vics_Cryptozoological_Gardens_Part_Three_Arizona_Murder_Witch.md

 The pile of dead branches in the firepit suddenly erupted in a crackling blaze, illuminating the immediate area in a flickering glow of orange and red.
 I slowly walked over to the fire, getting ready to spin around and run like hell for the door at the first sign of fuckery.
 Falling Sky held up his hands and said, “I won’t hurt you, little brother.
 Not tonight.
 Would you like some tea?”

 I abruptly realized there was a kettle bubbling away over the fire.
-I stared down at it and asked, “Uh, that depends, I guess.
+I stared down at it and said, “Uh, that depends, I guess.
 What kind of tea?”

 He grinned at me again and croaked, “The kind that will open your mind to the spirit world.”